ribailey/gghybrid/README.md

 To cite package ‘gghybrid’ in publications use:

-Richard Ian Bailey.
-(2022). ribailey/gghybrid: gghybrid R package for Bayesian hybrid index and genomic cline estimation (v2.0.0).
-Zenodo.
-DOI: https://doi.org/10.5281/zenodo.3676498
+Bailey, RI, Bayesian hybrid index and genomic cline estimation with the R package gghybrid (2023), Molecular Ecology Resources, 00, 1–15. https://doi.org/10.1111/1755‐0998.13910

 Latest example code is in the file 'Example_code_RIBailey.R ', and the accompanying data set was downloaded and prepared from here: https://www.datadryad.org/resource/doi:10.5061/dryad.v6f4d